andrewgwardwell/p-1-odp/_sightings/elec-sprint-reviews.md

 course-instructor: Brad Minch
 summary: A sprint review caps two weeks of intensive work and gives students a chance to make their thinking visible, tangible and to get feedback on their progress...
 ---

+* Frequent opportunities to present
+* Demo as a critical component